 Jackson Hole Skiing at Jackson Hole Mountain Resort

-This world-class ski resort located in Teton Village plans to open on Thanksgiving Day, November 26th, with new safety protocols and procedures in place to ensure that guests can safely recreate on the infamous mountain.
-The procedures Jackson Hole Mountain Resort has developed are provided with the guidance and knowledge from the CDC, State of Wyoming, Teton County Public Health and Jackson's St. John's Health.
+This world-class ski resort located in Teton Village plans to open on Thanksgiving Day, November 25th, with a couple of safety protocols and procedures in place to ensure that guests can safely recreate on the infamous mountain.
+The procedures Jackson Hole Mountain Resort has developed are provided with guidance and knowledge from the CDC, State of Wyoming, Teton County Public Health and Jackson's St. John's Health.

-Skiers will be required to wear face coverings in most, if not all, areas.
-This includes in lines, when loading and unloading chairlifts, gondolas and inside the Aerial Tram and in all indoor resort facilities including retail, restaurants, guest services, ticketing, administrative offices and restrooms.
+Skiers will be required to wear face coverings in a few areas.
+This includes inside the Aerial Tram and in all indoor resort facilities including retail, restaurants, guest services, ticketing and administrative offices.

 The Teewinot, Sweetwater and Après Vous lifts will start running a bit earlier — at 8:30 a.m. — so that skiers can move out of the base area earlier and enjoy more time on the slopes.